dargo600/remote/README.md

 Off time of that burst (single binary Bit).
 4. The fourth number is the number of Burst Pairs in Burst Pair Sequence #2.

+### Directory Structure

+.data

+The data layer: This deals with the data layer of the tasks.
+It contains the database, network and repository code.

+.remote

+The remote screen: UI layer code for the remote screen.

+.util

+Utility classes: Shared classes used in various parts of the app, e.g. for handling file access or Exceptions